dsfaccini/filebundler/.filebundler/tasks/task-file-management.md

 ## AI Instructions

-When working with subtask files, the AI should:
+When working with task files, the AI should:

-1. Regularly update the subtask file after implementing significant components
+1. Regularly update the task file after implementing significant components
 2. Mark completed subtasks with [x] when finished
 3. Add new subtasks discovered during implementation
 4. Maintain the "Relevant Files" section with accurate file paths and descriptions